lesson 9 - names

 vocab

-󱤱 mama - parent, ancestor; creator, originator; caretaker, sustainer
+parent, ancestor; creator, originator; caretaker, sustainer, guardian

-󱥂 nimi - name, word
+󱥂 nimi

 lesson

-~ names
+names

 in toki pona, proper names are treated as modifiers, with a capitalized first letter. this means that you have to pick a word which describes what the thing is, and then modify that word with the tokiponized name.